enonic/lib-react4xp/README.md

 ### Component-less entries

-If a JSX file is found under `src/main/react4xp/_components` or below, it will keep that relative path and be transpiled to an entry component.
+If a JSX file is found under `src/main/resources/react4xp/_entries` or below, it will keep that relative path and be transpiled to an entry component.
 Good for component entries that shouldn't belong to a particular XP part/page.
-Files will be transpiled to the `/react4xp/` root folder, and their entry names will be the file path under `_components`, i.e. without "_components" or "site" (or file extension) in the name.
+Files will be transpiled to the `/react4xp/` root folder, and their entry names will be the file path under `_entries`, i.e. without "_entries" or "site" (or file extension) in the name.